The Leaders in Quality and

 The format of the submission will be the same as a typical 510(k) and all sections must be completed.
 In addition, FDA expects you to submit a Declaration of Conformity plus a summary of the data, testing protocols, and/or other underlying data, as appropriate, to prove that your device meets appropriate tests outlined in guidance documents.

-Why not?
-Because as of the January 2019 publication date of the guidance, FDA has not yet published a list of the actual devices that are appropriate for this new pathway.
-So, even if you have a device that has been on the market for a long time and you believe its performance is well understood, there are no guarantees that FDA will agree it qualifies for this new regulatory pathway.
-The agency plans to publish the list of devices on their website but have not given any indication of when that will happen.
-FDA also says they will list the guidance documents that identify the performance criteria for each device type and the testing methods recommended in the guidelines.
-Thus, companies lucky enough to make products that qualify for this pathway should find the path to clearance to be well defined and easier to follow.
+The agency has published a list of devices that are appropriate for this pathway here.
+Companies lucky enough to make products that qualify for this pathway should find the path to clearance to be well defined and easier to follow.
 FDA has also said they will change this list over time, even removing some devices if needed.
 However, once a device is cleared via this pathway, the FDA has stated that the device may retain its 510(k) clearance unless there is a safety concern.

 Let Oriel STAT A MATRIX Assist with 510(k) Training or Preparation

-If youre ready to take the next step and want a deeper look inside the 510(k) preparation process, consider ourtraining class held in various cities.
+If you’re ready to take the next step and want a deeper look inside the 510(k) preparation process, consider our training class.
 Our team of FDA consultants can also assist you in all aspects of 510(k) strategy or preparation.
 Let us know how we can help you!

 Our team is here to help.
 Contact us online